samrushing/irken-compiler/ffi/README.md

 So the only difficulty is around array.
 Could we just translate it into pointer?
+[XXX we could just treat 'size' as a symbol.  i.e., (array u32 100) where '100' is a symbol/predicate]

 Ok, so assume we do this.
 Sample code?